Skip page header and navigation

 The most in-demand skills aren’t just about staying ahead of the technical curve.
 Skills related to leadership, teamwork, communication, productivity, and wellness are critical to every employee’s performance, fostering belonging, motivating teams and spearheading strategy.
 Therefore, it no longer makes sense to call them “soft skills,” as if they represent a less important set of skills in the workplace.
 These skills aren’t just nice to have.
 They’re essential for changing the workplace.

-The top power skills employers will be looking for in 2022:
+The top power skills employers will be looking for:

 • Communication